 DOM Research Seminar Series

-This lecture series—spearheaded by UA Department of Medicine Chair Monica Kraft, MD, and Vice Chair for Research Jil Tardiff, MD, PhD—was launched in September 2016.
+This lecture series—spearheaded by UA Department of Medicine Chair Monica Kraft, MD, and Associate Chair for Research Jil Tardiff, MD, PhD—was launched in September 2016.
 While there is an occasional guest speaker, its intent is to match a junior and senior faculty member from different divisions engaged in research to showcase the high level and broad range of investigations and to highlight the innovative new medical therapies being created or enhanced in our department.
 Often, this is collaboratively with multidisciplinary teams that include other researchers across the UA College of Medicine, UA Health Sciences colleges and wider UA community.

 Lectures occur on the second Thursday of each month from September to June.
 They're held from noon-1 p.m. in Room 4503 of the UA College of Medicine - Tucson, 1501 N. Campbell Ave.
 A light lunch is served in the style of Medicine Grand Rounds.